Fiat Chrysler reaches settlement in emissions cheating cases

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

-The settlement requires the company to start a recall to repair the Jeep SUVs and Ram pickup trucks made between 2014 and 2016.
+“By concealing this software, Fiat Chrysler deceived regulators and violated environmental law,” said Associate Attorney General Jesse Panuccio.
+“Fiat Chrysler’s conduct was serious and egregious.
+Its deception robbed the public of the clean air we work hard to protect and put law-abiding competitors at a disadvantage.”

-Fiat Chrysler says it didn’t deliberately install devices to cheat emissions tests.
-The company didn’t admit wrongdoing in the settlement.
+Fiat Chrysler has maintained that it didn’t deliberately scheme to cheat emissions tests and the company didn’t admit wrongdoing.

+“We acknowledge that this has created uncertainty for our customers, and we believe this resolution will maintain their trust in us,” Mark Chernoby, the company’s head of North American safety and regulatory compliance, said in a statement.

+In last year’s third quarter, Fiat Chrysler, also known as FCA, took an $810 million (700 million euros) charge to deal with possible U.S. diesel emissions settlement costs, cutting into the company’s profits.